codetwice/homebridge-http-securitysystem/README.md

     - **"2"**: night armed
     - **"3"**: disarmed
     - **"4"**: alarm has been triggered
+- The **polling** is a boolean that specifies if the current state should be pulled on regular intervals or not.
+Defaults to false.
+- **pollInterval** is a number which defines the poll interval in milliseconds.
+Defaults to 30000.
 - The **mappings** optional parameter allows the definition of several response mappers.
 This can be used to translate the response received by readCurrentState and readTargetState to the expect 0...4 range expected by homekit

 ## Response mapping